-- Dry pipe valves shall be marked with the following: 7.3 - a) name or trade mark of the manufacturer or vendor; - b) distinctive model number, catalogue designation or an equivalent marking; - name of the device, such as "dry pipe valve";

-- d) indication of flow direction; - e) nominal size; - f) rated working pressure in MPa (or bar).
-If inlet and/or outlet connections are machined for lower working pressures as in 4.3.2, the lower pressure limit shall be marked; - g) serial number or year of manufacture.
-Valves produced in the last three months of a calendar year may be marked with the following year as the date of manufacture; valves produced in the first six months of a calendar year may be marked with the previous year as the date of manufacture; - h) mounting position, if limited to vertical or horizontal position; - i) factory of origin, if manufactured at two or more factories.
+- 7.3 Deluge valves shall be marked with: - a) the name or trade mark of the manufacturer or vendor; - b) the distinctive model number, catalogue designation or an equivalent marking; - c) the name of the device, such as "deluge valve"; - d) an indication of flow direction; - e) the nominal size: - f) the working pressure in MPa (or bar).
+If inlet and/or outlet connections are machined for lower working pressures as in 4.3.2, the lower pressure limit shall be marked; - g) the serial number or year of manufacture.
+Valves produced in the last three months of a calendar year may be marked with the following year as the date of manufacture; valves produced in the first six months of a calendar year may be marked with the previous year as the date of manufacture; - h) the mounting position, if limited to vertical or horizontal position; and - i) the factory of origin, if manufactured at two or more factories;